Rare disease experts

 UK

-Dr Jamie Duckers
+Dr. Jamie Duckers

 National Clinical Lead for Rare Disease, NHS Wales Dr Jamie Duckers, a Respiratory Physician, has made significant contributions to healthcare and research in Wales.
 He serves as the National Clinical Lead for Rare Disease, Wales, and research lead for the All-Wales Adult Cystic Fibrosis Service, and is actively involved in various advisory groups related to cystic fibrosis and respiratory health.
 His experience also encompasses exploring early stakeholder engagement to ensure rare diseases patient priorities are being met early in the development of new drugs.